Emerald City (Teena Marie album)

 Emerald City is the seventh album by Teena Marie, released on July 22, 1986.
 It is a stylistic departure for her, with strong blues and rock influences favored over her established soul/funk style, and is a concept album.
-This proved puzzling for fans and critics, and the album sold poorly, peaking at #20 on the US Black Albums chart and #81 on the Billboard Albums chart.
+This proved puzzling for fans and critics, and the album sold poorly, peaking at number 20 on the US Black Albums chart and number 81 on the Billboard Albums chart.

 Two singles, "Lips to Find You" and "Love Me Down Easy", were released.
 They reached #28 and #76 respectively on the Black Singles chart, but neither charted on the Billboard Hot 100.
 However, "Shangri-La", while it never became a single or charted anywhere, became a staple of Quiet storm programming blocks on adult R&B radio.

-Stevie Ray Vaughan played the guitar solo on "You So Heavy", Bootsy Collins provided vocals on the title album track, and Stanley Clarke provided bass on "Sunny Skies".
+Stevie Ray Vaughan composed and performed the guitar solo on "You So Heavy", Bootsy Collins provided vocals on the title album track, and Stanley Clarke played bass on "Sunny Skies".

+In his 1991 book Stairway to Hell: The 500 Best Heavy Metal Albums in the Universe, rock critic Chuck Eddy put Emerald City in the ninth spot; it is the lone entry in the book that does not fit traditional categories of heavy metal.

-The album has been reissued by SoulMusic Records in 2012, with 5 bonus tracks.
+The album was reissued by SoulMusic Records in 2012, with five bonus tracks.